NegDelta/tooru-web/README.md

     - Few characters long
     - To go with the quick goto
 - Serialization and deserialization.
 That is, making and loading backups
+- Use AJAX to retrieve data in views